AFC Bournemouth: AFC Bournemouth

-The club adopted the AFC Bournemouth name in 1971, with the intention that the club would appear first in alphabetical lists of English clubs.
-A year later, the club adopted a new badge as a symbol of the club's progress.
+The club adopted the name AFC Bournemouth for the start of the 1971–72 season, with the intention that the club would appear first in alphabetical lists of English clubs.
+Whilst also keeping the acronym AFC Athletic Football Club as part of their name A year later, the club adopted a new badge as a symbol of its progress.
 The stripes in the background were based on the club shirt, while in the foreground is the profile of a player heading the ball, in honour of Dickie Dowsett, a prolific scorer for the club in the 1950s and 1960s.

-Their red and black kit, introduced in 1971, was based on the A.C.
-Milan strip.
+The team's red-and-black kit, introduced in 1971, was based on the AC Milan strip.
 This was the era of Ted MacDougall, a prolific goalscorer who, in an FA Cup tie in November 1971, scored nine goals in an 11–0 win against Margate.

 Late 20th century

 Bournemouth recorded a famous victory over holders Manchester United in the FA Cup in January 1984, while they were managed by Harry Redknapp.
 The club won its second piece of silverware by winning the Associate Members' Cup in its inaugural season, beating Hull City 2–1 at Boothferry Park on 24 May 1984 in the final.

 Redknapp took Bournemouth into the second tier of the English league for the first time in their history as Third Division champions in 1987.
 After comfortably surviving in their first season in the Second Division, Bournemouth made a serious challenge for promotion to the top flight in the 1988–89 season; they ultimately fell away after a poor run late in the season, but their eventual finish of 12th place remained their highest-ever in the Football League until the 2013–14 season.

 On 5 May 1990, the final day of the 1989–90 season, Leeds United had the chance to win the Second Division and gain promotion into the First Division by beating Bournemouth at Dean Court.
 Some United fans had already caused trouble in the town during the morning and the atmosphere was tense as Leeds won the match by a single goal.
 Combined with the results of other matches, this meant that Leeds were promoted while Bournemouth were relegated.
 The violence and destruction by visitors to Bournemouth continued over the holiday weekend, causing more than £1 million worth of damage and injury to opposing fans and police officers.
 The town's Daily Echo newspaper reported that "spectators, including many young children, had to run to safety as missiles were hurled and riot police waded in to control the crowds."
 The matter was raised in Parliament by one of the town's MPs.
 Financially, the Leeds trouble affected the club for more than a decade, as Bournemouth were prevented by local police from staging home games on Bank Holidays (traditionally a popular day for football) until a game against Shrewsbury Town on 21 April 2003.